LISkyushu/Sigma/README.md

 # Sigma

-The code here is made publicly available for the research article "Self-Organizing to Learn Dynamical Hierarchies" Refer to the article for details on the Sigma and the experiments performed.
+The code here is made publicly available for the research article "Self-Organizing to Learn Dynamical Hierarchies".

+Refer to the article for details on the Sigma and the experiments performed.

 ## Usage example